ccyip/CS565Grader/README.md

   Also check the generated `build` directory (e.g., `for_grader/build`).
 It should consist of directories indexed by PUID, each of which contains the student's homework and the grading scripts from `aux`.
-You should try not to map these PUID to the students' names, to minimize bias.
+You should try not to mentally map these PUIDs to the students' names, to minimize bias.

 - Build and grade homework: run `stack run -- grade <top directory>`.
 For example, `stack run -- grade for_grader`.
 It is possible that the compilation